A stop in Berkeley

 Aloes are behind, this one is showing a little promise.

 Out and About photos of the day, I noticed this dry gardenscape this morning.
-The garden is actually quite large and deep, the photo doesn't quite do it justice.
+The garden is actually quite large and deep, the photo doesn't do it justice.

 Front.